The History of CPPH:

 The Center is currently located in the College of Public Health’s Department of Health Policy and Management within the KSU-CPH.
 Dr. John Hoornbeek, Associate Professor of Health Policy and Management, is currently serving as the Center’s director.
 The work of the Center is supported by KSU faculty, staff, students, and professional affiliates (see Faculty and Staff and Affiliates).
 Drawing on the capabilities of these individuals, and project partners from outside the university, the Center provides an outlet for community-based research and engagement for the Health Policy and Management Department and the College of Public Health as a whole.

-The Center was originally situated in Kent State’s College of Business Administration and later transitioned to the College of Arts and Sciences’ Political Science Department.
+The Center was originally situated in Kent State’s Ambassador Crawford College of Business and Entrepreneurship and later transitioned to the College of Arts and Sciences’ Political Science Department.
 It was founded in the late 1970s by Dr. James Tinnin as the Center for Public Administration and Public Policy (CPAPP).
 Originally, CPAPP’s focus was to provide continuing education, technical assistance, and research targeted towards local governments in Ohio.
 CPAPP’s primary emphasis in those days was on providing quality continuing education opportunities for local government officials.
 For a number of decades, Dr. Tinnin and his staff provided numerous training programs for elected and appointed officials at the local level, including training programs for Municipal Clerks, Mayor’s Court Clerks, and new Elected Officials.
 During this time, CPAPP developed a reputation as a quality source of education and assistance among local government leaders across Northeast Ohio and the state.

 Dr. Tinnin retired in 2004 and was succeeded by the Center’s current director, Dr. Hoornbeek.
 Under Dr. Hoornbeek’s leadership, CPAPP continued some of the training work it performed historically, but a greater emphasis was placed on public policy research and technical assistance efforts.
 During this time, CPAPP began building a reputation as a source of knowledge and assistance on issues related to intergovernmental collaboration and water-related environmental policy.
 Major projects completed by CPAPP from 2006-2011 include (all of CPAPP’s publications and reports from this time period are available in the publications library):